 SANDRA SDRAULIG AMDeputy Chair (VIC)

 Sandra Sdraulig AM is an Executive Coach and owner of Through the Roof: Executive Coaching Women, Chair of the Adelaide Film Festival and Vice President of the Natalie Miller Fellowship.
 She is also a lawyer with more than 20 years of experience as a film and TV executive in both the commercial and cultural sectors of the Australian film, TV and digital media industry.

 Previously, she was the CEO of Film Victoria; Producer and Presenter of Friday on My Mind, a weekly live interview program for practitioners across film, TV and new media; Director of the Melbourne International Film Festival and Film Distribution and Marketing Manager for Palace Entertainment.
-In 2012 she was awarded an Order of Australia for her leadership and contribution to the Australian film and TV industry.
+In 2012 she was awarded a Member of the Order of Australia for her leadership and contribution to the Australian film and TV industry.

 Julian Widdup has a strong interest in the screen industry.
 He is an experienced director having served on the boards of over 20 major corporations including Rural Funds Group, Palisade Investment Partners Limited, Darwin International Airport, Alice Springs Airport as well as major superannuation, port, power utility, agricultural, timberland, defence, hospital and healthcare entities.
 Julian’s directorships include ASX listed entities and international corporations.

 Julian is an economist and fully qualified actuary.
 He has a professional background in asset management, public-private partnerships, corporate strategy and risk management.
 He previously held executive roles with Access Capital Advisers (now Whitehelm), Towers Perrin (now Willis Towers Watson) and the Australian Government.